jiah29/prototype1_unity/README.md

 # Unity Code

-This repository stores all C# scipts that I have written during the Unity Junior Programmer pathway.
+This repository stores all C# scipts that I have written throughout the Unity Junior Programmer pathway.